georgysavva/scany/README.md

 it allows developers to scan complex data from a database into Go structs and other composite types with just one function call and don't bother with rows iteration.

 scany isn't limited to any specific database.
-It integrates with standard `database/sql` library, so any database with `database/sql` driver is supported.
+It integrates with `database/sql`, so any database with `database/sql` driver is supported.
 It also works with [pgx](https://github.com/jackc/pgx) - specific library for PostgreSQL.
 Apart from the out of the box support, scany can be easily extended to work with any database library.